-As discussed above, the trauma routinely suffered by those responding to emergencies as a result of their occupations is real and widespread.
+As discussed above, the trauma routinely suffered by EMS personnel as a result of their occupations is real and widespread.
 The effects can be devastating for the individuals involved.
-Therefore, this bill seeks to encourage such individuals to seek the assistance of peer support team members to address their trauma and its effects by making the communications between those parties confidential.
+Therefore, this bill seeks to encourage such individuals to seek the assistance of peer support team members to address their trauma and its effects by making the communications between those parties "confidential."

-Regardless of whether they are a party to a proceeding, emergency ambulance employees are granted the right to refuse to disclose, and to prevent another from disclosing, a confidential communication between them and a peer support team member made while the peer support team member was providing peer support services, or a confidential communication made to a crisis hotline or crisis referral service, in any civil, administrative, or arbitration proceeding.
+Regardless of whether they are a party to a proceeding, other than criminal proceedings, EMS personnel are granted the right to refuse to disclose, and to prevent another from disclosing, a confidential communication between them and a peer support team member made while the peer support team member was providing peer support services, or a confidential communication made to a crisis hotline or crisis referral service.
 However, the bill recognizes situations wherein such communications can be divulged, including: